FaceApp’s ill-advised new update adds ‘ethnicity filters’

 It seems apparent the founder just made some dumb decisions in his efforts to evade further controversy.
 FaceApp CEO Yaroslav Goncharov stressed that any of the filters designed to make people’s faces look better would preserve the ethnicity of the user, while the “ethnicity change filters” were “designed to be equal in all aspects,” Goncharov told TechCrunch in a statement.
 “They don’t have any positive or negative connotations associated with them.
 They are even represented by the same icon.
 In addition to that, the list of those filters is shuffled for every photo, so each user sees them in a different order,” he added.

-The app’s face-altering technologies are undoubtedly improving and it’s clear the app could have some very cool use cases, but ethnicity filters are a bad direction to be moving in.
+The app’s face-altering technologies are undoubtedly improving and it’s clear the app could have some very cool use cases, but ethnicity filters are a bad direction in which to be moving.

 0